 The 2020 global pandemic has been nothing but a horrid nightmare for humanity.
 While people are confined to the boundaries of their houses and need to comply with the social distancing norms, one thing that happened for the betterment of us all is remote work.

 Today, many people all around the world are viewing the massive transition to remote work or telecommuting as the good side of the COVID-19 outbreak.

-Earlier, many of us perceive remote work as either a privilege or a work arrangement that demands specialized skills, but now most of us are pretty confident giving our best even when not working from the traditional cubicles.
+Earlier, many of us perceived remote work as either a privilege or a work arrangement that demands specialized skills, but now most of us are pretty confident in giving our best even when not working from the traditional cubicles.

 Well, the time has changed and the continuous development of technology over the years has made it possible to implement remote work on a large scale.

 Looking for the best software to manage your projects and distributed teams?
 Sign up for ProoHub today!

 According to a study conducted by FlexJobs and Global Workplace Analytics, the US alone witnessed a steep growth of remote work between 2007 and 2017 which stands at 91%.

 Moreover, the survey led by AND CO and Remote Year revealed that 55% of participants were full-time remote workers while 43% were partially remote.

 Now, whether you are a business owner or a working individual, it is crucial to know the latest trends that will let you take a look into the future of remote work.